MasoSven/MKUV_wiki/lib/tpl/mindthedark/README.md

 MindTheDark offers a light and a dark color scheme for your DokuWiki.
 The color scheme and the style are optimized for software documentation.
 The optics are flat.

 If the `userChoice` option is enabled, an option to change the color scheme will appear in the header.
+If only `userChoice` is enabled, then the selected static mode will be used until the user makes a choice.

 ![screenshot_toggle](screenshot/screenshot_toggle.png)